dagronf/CIFilterFactory/README.md

 ### Documentation

-`CIFilterFactory` defines all available documentation inline within the code itself, allowing Xcode to provide useful Quick Help for all available filters and parameters.
+CIFilterFactory defines all available documentation inline within the code itself, allowing Xcode to provide useful Quick Help for all available filters and parameters.

 For example :-

-####
+#### Filter definition

 ```swift
 ///